Vocational Nursing Application Process: Evening & Weekend Track

 - Complete the Vocational Nursing Program Information Session.
 Retain a copy of the post test confirmation email to submit to CastleBranch as part of the application process.

 - Schedule the ATI TEAS.
 Students must take the TEAS prior to submission of application.
-A minimum of 58.7% is required on the TEAS to submit an application to the Evening & Weekend program.
+TEAS test score expires two (2) years from date of examination.
+TEAS may only be taken two times.
+If a third time is needed, please contact the Vocational Nursing Department for permission.
+A minimum score of 58.7% is required to submit an application.
+Detailed instructions for how to download the correct score report for your application can be found here.
 Listed below are resources to aid in preparing for the ATI TEAS examination:

 - Verify and sign for Eligibility – BON Licensure Requirements (page 3 of the Vocational Nursing Program Application)